Student Online Workload Evaluation at the Aachen Universities (StOEHn)

 At the beginning of each semester, an orientation event is held, during which the currently offered semi-electives are presented to students.
 At the appropriate time, we will offer more information here on these pages.

 In German, you can find an overview of all semi-electives offered in the computer science Bachelor's program (independent of the different semesters) in the exam regulations.
 Further information on all modules listed in the exam regulations can be found in the module manuals.

 In addition to, or supplementing the semi-elective modules, you can also take modules offered as part of the Master's course of study in Computer Science, particularly if you are in the final stages of your Bachelor's studies, or if you are bridging a gap before starting the Master's Degree Program in Computer Science.
-These can either act as a substitute for semi-electives during your Bachelor's studies or they can count towards your Master's degree (according to § 9 SPO Informatik (B.Sc.)
+These can count towards your Master's degree (according to § 9 SPO Informatik (B.Sc.)
 2010).
 According to section 9 (1) of the Comprehensive Examination Regulation – ÜPO 2015 – modules that are a part of the Master's degree program can be taken after having completed no less than 120 credit points of your Bachelor's degree while also not exceeding a total of 30 credit points.
 This limit pertaining to the total extent of credit points does not apply to students who have taken up their Bachelor's studies before summer semester 2016.